Grateful Dead: Merchandising and representation

 A Grateful Dead video game titled Grateful Dead Game – The Epic Tour was released in April 2012 and was created by Curious Sense.

+In November 2022, the children's book The ABCs of The Grateful Dead was released.
+Authorized by the group, it was written by Howie Abrams, illustrated by Michael "Kaves" McLeer, and published by Simon & Schuster.

-Sponsorship of 1992 Lithuanian Olympic Basketball Team
+Sponsorship of 1992 Lithuanian Olympic basketball team

 After Lithuania gained its independence from the USSR, the country announced its withdrawal from the 1992 Olympics due to the lack of any money to sponsor participants.
 But NBA star Šarūnas Marčiulionis, a native Lithuanian basketball star, wanted to help his native team to compete.
 His efforts resulted in a call from representatives of the Grateful Dead who set up a meeting with the band members.
-The band agreed to fund transportation costs for the team (about five thousand dollars) along with Grateful Dead designs for the team's jerseys and shorts.
+The band agreed to fund transportation costs for the team (about $5,000) along with Grateful Dead designs for the team's jerseys and shorts.
 The Lithuanian basketball team won the bronze medal and the Lithuanian basketball/Grateful Dead T-shirts became part of pop culture, especially in Lithuania.
 The incident was covered by the documentary The Other Dream Team.